moeharuna/simple-srt-words-count/README.md

 cd simple-srt-words-count
 ```
 Here is, you installed simple-srt-words-count.
-If you don't know what to do next goto Example section.

 ## Example:
 After installation you can try program that use simple-word-count.
 For this purpose write in your terminal: